20 Top Things To Do In Juneau On A Cruise Port Day

-Cruise lines sell tours and excursions if you travel on a cruise ship.
+Cruise lines sell tours and excursions when traveling to Alaska by sea.
 However, the most popular and best Juneau tours sell out quickly.
 With this in mind, here are some things to do in Juneau, Alaska, on a port day.

 2. Pan For Gold

-If you want to relive the era of gold panning, Juneau offers several tours.
+Gold panning allows visitors to relive the Gold Rush and Juneau offers several tours.
 Spring and early summer are the best times to pan, as the water is low and slow-moving.
 This activity fits the bill if you want to do things in Juneau with kids.

 The hands-on fun takes place in Gold Creek.
-You’ll learn about the prospectors who traveled to Alaska searching for gold.
+Participants learn about the prospectors who traveled to Alaska searching for gold.
 One of the most famous, Joe Juneau, gave the city its name.
-You can even combine gold panning with a salmon bake at Gold Creek.
+We suggest combining gold panning with a salmon bake at Gold Creek, with all-you-can-eat buffet.

 Alternatively, the AJ Mine Gastineau Mill Tour combines gold panning with a tour of a gold mine.
 Donning a hard hat, you’ll watch a demonstration of mining techniques.
 Then continue touring what once was the world’s largest-producing gold mine.